-Students who drive vehicles to school may only use them to come to or leave school as students are not permitted off-property during school times, including lunch.
+Students who drive vehicles to school are expected to take special care and follow all rules especially when driving on school property.
 Students who ride in vehicles driven by other students do so under the insurance of that vehicle.

-Students who drive vehicles or are passengers in a student-driven vehicle as part of a schoolapproved activity must have their parents' written permission to do so.
-Driving from home to a venue or from a venue to home is outside of the school's jurisdiction, as it is not part of the school day.
+Students who drive vehicles or are passengers in a student-driven vehicle as part of a school-approved activity must have their parents' or guardian's written permission to do so.
+Driving from home to a venue or from a venue to home is outside of the school's jurisdiction as it is not part of the school day.